swechhasingh/swechhasingh.github.io/about.md

 ### 👋 Hi, This is Swechha Singh!

-I’m open to new opportunities focusing on vision-language applications of machine learning/deep learning.
+I'm fascinated by the field of machine learning and its potential to solve various interdisciplinary problems.
+I'm open to new opportunities to work on some cool and impactful ideas to solve problems in vision-language field.

 I have **two** years of industry work experience building end-to-end ML systems for genomics data (single-cell RNA sequencing data).
 I did a professional **master's** in **Machine Learning** from [Mila](https://mila.quebec/en/person/swechha/), Université de Montréal and bachelor's in Electrical Engineering from IITK (Indian Institute of Technology Kanpur), India, in 2016.